rundocs/rundocs.io/docs/writng/list.md

 # List directory

-If you want to list all `pages` in the current directory, add following code to your markdown file!
+If you want to list all `pages` in the current directory, add following code to your Markdown file!

     {% raw %}
     {% include list.liquid %}